vincentrohde/mvc-chat-simulation/README.md

 # MVC Chat Simulation
-A Project for my second semester in university.
+A JavaScript project for my second semester in university.
 The task was to display messages, using the Model View Controller structure.

 I made use of Immediately Invoked